Naval history of Vietnam: Dynastic period

 In Lý–Trần dynasty era, the dynasties were occupied with raising naval forces and naval bases.
 Particularly, the Vân Đồn port had an important role in protecting the northeast territorial waters of Vietnam.
 In 1075 Lý Thường Kiệt mobilised a fleet to ferry 50,000 marines across the Gulf of Tonkin to invade Qinzhou, China.
 The amphibious assault was well planned and executed with incredible speed that Qinzhou's garrison was totally taken by surprise.
 The fortress town was taken in one night.

 To retaliate, the Song dynasty of China mustered a huge invasion force, with a naval arm to provide support to land operations.
 They were already fearful of Vietnam's reputation at sea combat, thus a large enough force was organised so as to "not lose even if they can't score a win".
 Lý Kế Nguyên, a Vietnamese commander stationed in Vân Đồn, Quảng Ninh, however, had absolute confidence in his fleet that he went on the offensive and took on the Chinese invasion fleet on the high sea.
 Lý defeated the Chinese so badly that their admiral sent messengers to urge Chinese coastal guards to fortify their post in fear of a reverse-invasion.

-In 1077, the Imperial Vietnamese Navy fought the Battle of Cầu River against the Chinese Song dynasty forces.
+In 1077, the Imperial Vietnamese Navy fought the Battle of Như Nguyệt River against the Chinese Song dynasty forces.
 This was the final battle Song dynasty would fight on Vietnamese land or waters.
 The battle lasted for several months, and ended with the victory of the Vietnamese Navy and the loss of many Song sailors.
 This victory demonstrated the successful tactics of war and active defence of the famous Admiral Lý Thường Kiệt who faced a naval force numerically superior to his own.
 The Song dynasty lost a total of 8,000 soldiers/sailors and 5.19 million ounces of silver, including all costs of the war.

 The Đại Việt sử ký toàn thư records that in 1467 in An Bang province of Đại Việt (now Quảng Ninh Province) a Chinese ship blew off course onto the shore.
 The Chinese were detained and not allowed to return to China as ordered by Emperor Lê Thánh Tông.
 This incident may be the same one where Wu Rui was captured.

 One of the renowned victories in Vietnamese naval history was the Battle of Rạch Gầm-Xoài Mút in Tây Sơn dynasty, during which Nguyễn Huệ (Emperor Quang Trung) defeated the Siamese (Thai) naval force.
 The battle occurred in present-day Tiền Giang Province on 19 January 1785.
 Nguyễn Huệ's forces completely destroyed over 50,000 Siamese sailors and 300 warships.